unkyulee/micro-journal/micro-journal-rev-5-esp32-usbhost/quickstart/readme.md

 # Step 2.
 Prepare SD card

 SD card needs to be formatted before inserted into the writerDeck.
+Connect the SD card to your computer, and initiate formatting process.

 ![format](./images/format.png)